 It hit me kinda hard that I’d been raped.
 More than once.
 I wasn’t raised knowing what is and isn’t rape.
 Just with the concept of ‘stranger danger’.
-Which completely nihilates the fact that most rapes and acts of sexual abuse are committed by someone you know.
+Which completely disregards the fact that most rapes and acts of sexual abuse are committed by someone you know.
 Someone you care about or who has care over you.

 It’s odd, when I think back over the times in my life that have clearly been some form of sexual abuse or harassment.
 It’s so much easier to see it in hindsight.
 I think that’s why I’m writing this essay.
 To call attention to the fact that we aren’t teaching our vulnerable people what rape culture is.
 How insidious and damaging it is.
 How deeply ingrained and accepted.

 I’m curvy.
 I’ll leave it at that, but in business attire, it can be pretty obvious if I wear a button-down shirt.
-I remember a day when we were in a meeting while I was working high powered sales to the US government.
+I remember a day when we were in a meeting while I was working high-powered sales to the US government.

 It made me extremely uncomfortable.
 But it was corporate sales.
 It wasn’t that bad.
 From the stories of other women I’d talked to, it wasn’t.
 They were just looking.

 It was around the same time period that I went to a party with friends.
-It was a good time, we were young, in love with life.
+It was a good time.
+We were young, in love with life.
 We got drunk.
 We hung together for a while and then dispersed into the crowd.